rovr-network/ROVR-Open-Dataset/README.md

 ## Collaborators

-We are proud to collaborate with the following partners:
+We are proud to collaborate with the following partners, with more to be added in the future:

 <table>
   <tr>